rackerlabs/rackspace-how-to/content/general/known-issues-and-suggested-workarounds-role-based-access-control-rbac.md

 #### Workaround

-The account owner can simulate the Full Access role by assigning the to user the Admin role for all available products.
-To simulate the Read-Only Access role, the account owner can assign to the user the Observer role for all available products.
+The account owner can simulate the Full Access role by assigning the user the Admin role for all available products.
+To simulate the Read-Only Access role, the account owner can assign the Observer role to the user for all available products.

-**Note**: If you use this workaround, the custom role doesn't automatically update when new Rackspace products become RBAC-enabled.
+**Note**: If you use this workaround, the Custom role doesn't automatically update when new Rackspace products become RBAC-enabled.
 The account owner must update Custom roles to include the new products.